-6.1.2 PROJECT LOCATION
+4.1.2 ELIGIBLE ACTIVITY LOCATION

 The Affordable Housing Construction Program, including the CDBG-DR LIHTC Gap Financing program covered by this Guide, is limited to projects located in the MID counties: Dodge, Douglas, and Sarpy.
-In addition, specific sites must not be located within the 100-year flood plain and must not have characteristics that pose environmental risks (see Environmental Review in section 4.2.1 below).
+In addition, specific sites must not be located within the 100-year flood plain and must not have characteristics that pose environmental risks (see Section 5.2.1: Environmental Review below).

-In keeping with DED's affirmative fair housing obligations and sound real estate investment principals, sites should provide reasonable access to retail (e.g., grocery, pharmacy, general retail, etc.), educational opportunities, medical services, recreational amenities, job centers, and public/governmental services.
+In keeping with DED's affirmative fair housing obligations and sound real estate investment principals, sites should provide reasonable access to retail (e.g., grocery, pharmacy, general retail, etc.), educational opportunities, medical services, recreational amenities, job centers, transit, and public/governmental services.
 Sites should not be unduly impacted by incompatible nearby uses such as industrial facilities, hubs for commercial truck traffic, landfills, adult entertainment establishments, or similar land uses.
 Affordable housing construction and/or rehabilitation contracts will be subject to appropriate site and neighborhood standards.

-6.1.3 PROJECT TYPES
+4.1.3 ELIGIBLE ACTIVITIES

-DED will entertain proposals for new construction and acquisition/rehabilitation, including adaptive reuse and historic preservation projects, of multifamily developments.
+DED will entertain proposals for new construction and acquisition/rehabilitation, including adaptive reuse and historic preservation projects, of multifamily rental developments.
+This may include awards financing the residential component of mixed-use projects, but mixed-use projects may trigger additional requirements.
 Projects may propose to serve seniors (i.e., age-restricted at 55 or 62+) or families (i.e., without age restriction).
-Additionally, DED will entertain projects that provide preferences for, or restrict units exclusively to, vulnerable populations, including but not limited to people who are disabled, victims of domestic violence, or homeless individuals.
+Additionally, DED will entertain projects that provide preferences for, or restrict units exclusively to, special needs populations, including but not limited to people who are disabled, victims of domestic violence, or homeless individuals.
 Any preferences/restrictions proposed must be clearly disclosed in the application for funding and may not violate Federal, State, or local nondiscrimination requirements.